 Neighborhood Watch is one of the most effective means available for keeping crime out of our neighborhoods.
 It relies on the best crime-fighting tool ever invented—a good neighbor.

-When neighbors work together with the Columbia Heights Police Department (CHPD), it creates the best crime fighting team around.
+When neighbors work together with the Columbia Heights Police Department (CHPD), it creates the best crime-fighting team around.
 Be a good neighbor and make our community safer from criminals by participating in Neighborhood Watch.
-It can be the basis for an ongoing dialogue and cooperative relationship with the CHPD and other City departments.
+It can be the basis for ongoing dialogue and cooperative relationships with the CHPD and other City departments.

 Neighborhood Crime Watch

 Started in 1972 by the National Sheriff’s Organization, Neighborhood Watch is the cornerstone of all crime prevention programs.
 It enlists the active participation of residents, in cooperation with police, to reduce crimes in the community.

 The CHPD cannot have an officer on every corner, so involvement from residents is essential in preventing crime.

 The more you know about crime, the better you’ll be able to recognize suspicious activity in your neighborhood and report it by calling 911.
 That gives police the opportunity to check out what may or may not be a crime and perhaps prevent a criminal from making another victim in our community.
 Neighborhood Watch also gives the CHPD the opportunity to answer your questions and learn about your concerns so we may serve you better.

 To begin, work with the CHPD to arrange an introduction meeting between neighbors and the CHPD.
 The CHPD will talk about crime in Columbia Heights, how local criminals operate, what to recognize as suspicious, how to use 911, how to protect yourself and your home, and what a difference Neighborhood Watch can make.
 Please contact Officer Bill Monberg at 763-706-8142.